kannans89/RustRepo/13_Tuples/13_Tuples.md

 ## Illustration

 The following example passes a tuple as parameter to a function.
-Tuples are passed as ----- to functions // confirm if it is by value or ref
+Tuples are passed as values to functions.

 ```rust
 fn main(){